Luciano Re Cecconi: Club career

 Re Cecconi made his debut for Pro Patria, then in Serie C, on 14 April 1968, and subsequently moved to Foggia, which he helped to promotion from Serie B to Serie A in the 1969–70 season (they were relegated again the following year).
 In 1972, he joined S.S.
 Lazio.
 He was a key member of the Lazio title-winning side of the 1973–74 Serie A season, for which he scored two goals and made 23 appearances.
 He also won the league with the under-21 side during 1973–74 season.

 International career

 Re Cecconi was called up for Italy's squad for the 1974 World Cup, and he won two caps in total during the following season in friendly matches in 1974.
-He also played for the Italian under-23 side, in addition to being on the roster of the Italian national squad at the 1974 World Cup.
+He also played for the Italian under-23 side, in addition to being in the Italy national squad at the 1974 World Cup.

 Death

-Re Cecconi was shot dead in Rome on 18 January 1977, after pretending to rob a friend's jewelry shop as a practical joke.
+Re Cecconi was shot dead in Rome on 18 January 1977, following a practical joke of robbing a friend's jewelry shop.